Reheating resistant starch

 Firstly then, what is resistant starch?

-Starches can be divided roughly into three groups:
+Starches can be divided roughly into three groups.

-2. Slowly digested starch; these would include legumes some of which are turned into glucose and absorbed in the small intestine but, because of the fibre, they are not at all like white bread and precooked rice.
+2. Slowly digested starch; these would include legumes some of which are turned into glucose and absorbed in the small intestine but because of the fibre, they are not at all like white bread and precooked rice.

 Retrogradation of starches

 The starches in potatoes, corn and pasta normally are digested by enzymes in the small intestine and absorbed as glucose.
-In essence, that is quite normal but you would want to limit it so that you do not get a surge in blood sugar; ideally some of the amylose and amylopectin should reach the colon where they are greedily fed upon by the normal flora.
+In essence, that is quite normal but you would want to limit it so that you do not get a surge in blood sugar; ideally some of the amylose and amylopectin chains should reach the colon where they are greedily fed upon by the normal flora.
 Those are the bugs that scientists call the microbiome.

 But the problem of course is that we often do not like cold mashed potatoes, spaghetti bolognese and green peas; and corn on the cob.
 Is reheating resistant starch a possibility?

-Yes, it is; scientists have found to their surprise that reheating your cold spuds and pasta actually lowers the expected surge in blood-sugar even more; you really can have your potato, and eat it.
+Yes, it is; scientists have found to their surprise that reheating your cold spuds and pasta actually lowers the expected surge in blood-sugar even more.
+You really can have your potato, and eat it.

-Yes, it is complicated but those who have an aversion to pills and pain will apply their minds to understanding the science; this simple vs complex carbohydrate page will give you another slant.
+Yes it is complicated but those who have an aversion to pills and pain will apply their minds to understanding the science; this simple vs complex carbohydrate page will give you another slant.
 Neither are good or bad; only different.

 Potato salad